draintips/guide/README.md

 # NOW, create a MINIMALIST backup of `in`

-- Create a backup, new completely EMPTY repository on GitHub, with simple, but approriate name, eg `bk` by copying all of your folders from your WORKING new directory to backup sandbox, just to have a fallback position, a reference point or just in case you want to rollback to a simpler thing that worked.
+- Create a backup ... another new completely EMPTY repository on GitHub, with simple, but approriate name, eg `bk` as in backup.

-- Clone your backup repository to your local maching.
-Then copy ALL of the files of your minimalist sandbox mdBook repository to this backup repository, then cd into `bk` directory and run the `mdbook serve --open` command to assure yourself that `bk` minimalist copy of your initial sandbox is working, the use then commit the `bk` repository with the new files back to GitHub.
+- Clone your `bk` backup repository to your local machine.
+Then copy ALL of the files of your minimalist initial `in` mdBook repository to this backup `bk` repository, then cd into `bk` directory and run the `mdbook serve --open` command to assure yourself that `bk` minimalist copy of your initial sandbox is working, the use then commit the `bk` repository with the new files back to GitHub.

-- Repeat the GitHub pages drill. `Settings`, then `Pages`, under the **Build and Deployment** heading, select the `GitHub Actions`, then configure an **mdBook** Actions to produce a `mdbook.yml` file in the `.github/workflows` directory of your new repository verify that it works.
+- Repeat the GitHub pages drill as you did before for `bk`.
+Go to `Settings`, then `Pages`, under the **Build and Deployment** heading, select the `GitHub Actions`, then configure an **mdBook** Actions to produce a `mdbook.yml` file in the `.github/workflows` directory of your new repository verify that it works ... you should find that you have to delete the `mdbook.yml` file, which you copied from `in`.

-- Now you have your first sandbox and a backup of that sandbox working, both on your machine and on GitHub ... you go ahead and ***complexicate*** at will.
+- Now you have your first `sandbox` on your machine, as well as your initial `in` and backup `bk` ... all idential copies of that first `sandbox` working ... both on your machine and on GitHub ... now, with sufficient backups, you can go ahead and ***complexicate*** your mdBook life at will.

-- Fork this repository or better yet, fork some other mdBook from the following, which is a forked [list of awesome mdbooks](https://github.com/softprops/awesome-mdbook) and experiment with different versions of those mdBooks by copying files from `src` directory and swapping, editing, refactoring ... in other words, *the best to* ***really*** **READ** *a book, to* ***really understand its content,*** *is to rewrite it in a manner that is more readable TO YOU and/or contains more annotations and links to supporting content you found useful.*
+- NOW you can fork this repository ... or better yet, you should fork some other Reference text in mdBook form from the following table below, which is a forked [list of awesome mdbooks](https://github.com/softprops/awesome-mdbook) and experiment with different versions of those mdBooks by copying files from `src` directory and swapping, editing, refactoring ... in other words, *the best to* ***really*** **READ** *a book, to* ***really understand its content,*** *is to rewrite it in a manner that is more readable TO YOU and/or contains more annotations and links to supporting content you found useful.*

 ## Build/Annotate/Improve Upon Your Own mdBook Bookshelf